ncw/cwtool/README.md

 ## cwtool keymorse {#cwtool_keymorse}

-Snoop on all keypresses and turn into morse
+Snoop on all keypresses and turn into Morse code

 ### Synopsis

+This is a program which listens to keyboard input and plays it as morse code.

+It is intended as an aid for learning Morse code, or possibly an assistive aid.

+It needs the `sudo` program to be installed and it will run a subprocess using `sudo` to read the keys as this is a privileged operation.
+It will listen to all keyboards it finds (technically input devices with an `A` button!).

 This command installs a listener to listen to all key presses and turns them into morse code.